K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 ### <div id='21'></div> 2.6.3 Billing Policy

-Billing Policy is a JSON-formatted object that defines the unit price for each service.
+A billing policy is a JSON-formatted object that defines the unit price for each service.
 The service provider develops the policy for the service according to the Charging Policy schema.

 #### 1. Billing Policy Schema